stereolabs/zed-gstreamer/README.md

   set-floor-as-origin : This mode initializes the tracking to be aligned with the floor plane to better position the camera in space.
                         flags: readable, writable
                         Boolean.
 Default: false
-  set-gravity-as-origin: This setting allows you to override of 2 of the 3 rotations frominitial-world-transform using the IMU gravity default: true
+  set-gravity-as-origin: This setting allows you to override of 2 of the 3 rotations from initial-world-transform using the IMU gravity default: true
                         flags: readable, writable
                         Boolean.
 Default: true
-  sharpness           : Image sharpness
-                        flags: readable, writable
-                        Integer.
-Range: 0 - 8 Default: 4
   stream-type         : Image stream type
                         flags: readable, writable
                         Enum "GstZedSrcCoordSys" Default: 0, "Left image [BGRA]"